medication for epilepsy

 The decision whether to start taking anti-epileptic drugs (AEDs) can be difficult, and there is a lot to think about.
 Here we look at the benefits and risks of taking, or not taking, AEDs.

 'Medication adherence' is the term used to describe how people take their medication.
 If you have problems taking medication it can be useful to try and understand why.

 Strategies and tools are available to help you if you have difficulties taking your medictaion.

 Managing your epilepsy might mean having a care plan, including a treatment plan to see whether your medication is working.

-If you take medication, you may want to store it in a drug wallet or pill box to help remind you to take it as prescribed.
+If you take medication, a medication chart can help you to record the details of your medication.
+You may also want to store your medication in a drug wallet or pill box to help remind you to take it.

 Monitoring epilepsy involves seeing whether your seizures are controlled, how they are affecting you, and whether you have any side effects.
 This might include therapeutic drug monitoring.